 Cost is just one of several reasons why people may be unable to obtain needed healthcare.
-In this service area, a higher percentage of Al/ANs (36.2%) report being unable to see a doctor because of cost than the general population (14.0%).
+In all UIHO service areas combined, 21.6% of Al/ANs and 13.7% of the general population report being unable to see a doctor because of cost.
 This difference is statistically significant.